-The Health and Safety Audit Tool is a whole-house health and safety audit designed to be used on existing homes, especially those undergoing weatherization.
+The Health and Safety Audit Tool is a whole-house health and safety audit designed to be used on existing homes or individual dwelling units of a multifamily building, especially those undergoing weatherization.
 When combined with weatherization programs, the audit provides a comprehensive health and safety evaluation that ensures the health and safety of occupants and weatherization crews during and after weatherization, and facilitates integrated interventions of energy efficiency with health and safety.
 The tool was developed by ORNL for the U.S. Department of Housing and Urban Development's Office of Healthy Homes and Lead Hazard Control and its Healthy Homes Program, and the DOE Weatherization Assistance Program.

-The tool utilizes comprehensive checklists together with measured diagnostic data to identify potential health and safety issues in a home and provide recommendations for the prevention and mitigation of identified problems.
+The tool utilizes comprehensive checklists together with measured diagnostic data to identify potential health and safety issues in a home or dwelling unit and provide recommendations for the prevention and mitigation of identified problems.
 The tool assesses not only existing health and safety issues, but also the impact of existing conditions on weatherization work and planned weatherization work on the health and safety of occupants and weatherization crews.
 The audit recommends actions to remediate existing health and safety problems, perform weatherization work in a healthy and safe manner, and prevent potential problems in the future.

-The design of the Health and Safety Audit Tool is based upon the US Environmental Protection Agency's (EPA's) Healthy Indoor Environment Protocols for Home Energy Upgrades (dated October 2011) and incorporates the guidance contained in DOE Weatherization Program Notice 11-6, Weatherization Health and Safety Guidance (dated January 12, 2011).
+The design of the Health and Safety Audit Tool is based upon the US Environmental Protection Agency's (EPA's) Healthy Indoor Environment Protocols for Home Energy Upgrades (dated October 2011) and incorporates the guidance contained in DOE Weatherization Program Notice 17-7, Weatherization Health and Safety Guidance (dated August 9, 2017).